highven123/biocopilot/README.md

 ## 🤖 AI Configuration

-BioViz Local supports multiple AI models.
+BioCopilot supports multiple AI models.
 Create a `.env` file in the project root or use the provided `setup-ai-env.sh` script for configuration.

 Reference template (`.env.example`):
 ```ini